 Determining whether products and services are considered distinct performance obligations that should be accounted for separately versus together may require significant judgment.
 Our license contracts often include professional services to customize and/or integrate the licenses into the customer's environment.
 Judgment is required to determine whether the license is considered distinct and accounted for separately, or not distinct and accounted for together with professional services.
+Furthermore, hybrid contracts that contain both embedded and connected license and professional services are analyzed to determine if the products and services are distinct or have stand=alone functionality to determine the revenue treatment.

 Judgments are required to determine the SSP for each distinct performance obligation.
 When the SSP is directly observable, we estimate the SSP based upon the historical transaction prices, adjusted for geographic considerations, customer classes, and customer relationship profiles.
 In instances where the SSP is not directly observable, we determine the SSP using information that may include market conditions and other observable inputs.
 We may have more than one SSP for individual products and services due to the stratification of those products and services by customers and circumstances.
 In these instances, we may use information such as the size of the customer and geographic region in determining the SSP.
 Determining the SSP for performance obligations which we never sell separately also requires significant judgment.
 In estimating the SSP, we consider the likely price that would have resulted from established pricing practices had the deliverable been offered separately and the prices a customer would likely be willing to pay.
+For contracts that contain future royalties, the allocation of SSP is determined using any fixed payments as well as the forecasted volume usage associated with royalties.